"Red Butterfly Wing"

 Repot to a larger pot after about 8 weeks.
 Transplant gently to avoid breaking apart the soil ball.
 A mature plant may be kept in a 1 gallon (4 liter) pot, although you may keep smaller plants in 1 quart (1 liter) pots for a few months.

 This species has average fertilizer needs.
-Feed about every 2 months with a slow-release (pelleted) fertilizer.
-If your potting soil contains nutrients (check the label), your newborn seedlings shouldn't need fertilizer the first 3 weeks.
+Feed about every 2 months with a fertilizer that contains micronutrients (I use this).

 Pests to watch for - spider mites, whitefly, aphids.
 Try using insecticidal soap before using stronger remedies, since some may harm the plant.